vestrel00/contacts-android/howto/howto-update-contacts.md

 ## Custom data support

 The `Update` API supports custom data.
-For more info, read [How do I use insert and update APIs to create/insert custom data into new or existing contacts?](/howto/howto-insert-custom-data.md)
+For more info, read [How do I use update APIs to update custom data?](/howto/howto-update-custom-data.md)